widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 We will concentrate on the first 3 structures, as the 4th is poorly annotated and does not have a publication associated with the RCSB entry.
 Hence it is more uncertain what this structure actually is.

-### 03-02 Visualization of PML structres using a web-based tool (NGL)
+### 03-02 Visualization of PML structures using a web-based tool (NGL)
-RCSB uses a number of web-based applications (e.g. JSmol and NGL) and to allow visualization of protein structures directly from their webpages.
+RCSB uses a number of web-based applications (e.g. JSmol and NGL) to allow visualization of protein structures directly from their webpages.

 Click on the [3D View tab]( http://www.rcsb.org/pdb/explore/jmol.do?structureId=4GW3&bionumber=1) at the top of the 4GW3 entry to view the structure.
 By default it loads the JSmol application, but use the selection box below the structure to use NGL.